China quake death toll climbs to 398 as rescuers seek survivors

 The quake, in a remote part of Yunnan province, caused thousands of buildings, including schools to collapse, the official Xinhua news agency reported

-The epicentre of the quake was Longtoushan town in the province's mountainous Ludian county.
+The epicenter of the quake was Longtoushan town in the province's mountainous Ludian county.

 Earthquakes frequently strike in the region.
 A quake in Sichuan province, also in the southwest, in 2008 killed almost 70,000 people.